What Are Google Ad Grants?

 Believe it or not, Google has a Grantspro program within the Ad Grants program.
 Organizations eligible for Grantspro status will receive an increased ad spend budget of $40,000/month (capped at $1,315/day).

 Becoming eligible for the Grantspro program is a little more involved than the broader Ad Grants program.
-Some of the requirements are:
+Some requirements are:

 - Your nonprofit must utilize conversion tracking at a deeper level than simply measuring page views.